TritonDataCenter/smartos-docs/docs/index.md

 you to set the root password, and allow you to select which disks to use to create the ZFS Zpool which will provide persistent storage.

-When you log into SmartOS you will enter the "global zone".
-From here you can download VM Images using the *imgadm* tool, which are pre-configured OS and KVM virtual machines.
-You can then use the *vmadm* tool to create and manage both OS and hardware virtual machines.
+When you log into SmartOS you will enter the hypervisor, aka "global zone".
+From here you can download VM Images using the `imgadm` tool, which are pre-configured Container and HVM virtual machines.
+You can then use the `vmadm` tool to create and manage both containers and hardware virtual machines.

 An important aspect of SmartOS is that both OS (Zones) and hardware